No Fees

 Who Is at Fault When an On-the-Job Injury Occurs?

 In 1911, the Workers’ Compensation Act changed the idea of fault for workplace injuries.
-The Act, which is currently codified under Title 51 RCW, created Washington’s Industrial Insurance system.
-Even if an employer negligently contributes to the conditions which cause an employee’s injuries, comp benefits are the primary resource for medical bills, lost wages, and related expenses.
+The Act, currently codified under Title 51 RCW, created Washington’s Industrial Insurance system.
+Even if an employer negligently contributes to the conditions that cause an employee’s injuries, comp benefits are the primary resource for medical bills, lost wages, and related expenses.

 Intentional Injuries

-If someone other than an employer caused or contributes to a workplace injury the employee may collect additional damages through a third party claim.
+If someone other than an employer caused or contributed to a workplace injury the employee may collect additional damages through a third-party claim.
 This may be an option under these and other circumstances.

 • A defective machine caused a workplace injury.